-Hewlett Asset Search Attorney Tracks Down Missing Property
+Asset Search Attorney Tracks Down Missing Property

 Experienced New York lawyer helps victims of fraud recover what they’re owed

 It’s tough to prove in court that you’ve been cheated if you can’t point to the property that was taken.
 This situation comes up often in high net worth divorces where Spouse A hides assets that Spouse B never knew they owned.
 Spouse B might be entitled to some or all of that item’s value, but only if it can be found.
 That’s where Fred L. Abrams Attorney at Law can help.
-Located in Hewlett, our firm focuses on asset search and recovery for a variety of situations, including divorce.
+Our firm focuses on asset search and recovery for a variety of situations, including divorce.
 If you suspect someone is hiding an asset that you have a rightful claim to, we’re ready to help.

 When do you need an asset search attorney?